 Novel 5: Puerto Rican, American, Guatemalan cultures with sentences/phrases in the Spanish language.
 Main Character: Marc Wilson, who is of mixed racial background, of Puerto Rican and black American heritage.

 Novel 6: American, Chinese, Nicaraguan cultures with sentences/phrases in the Chinese, Italian, and Spanish languages.
 Main Character: William Dean, who is white American.
+Secondary main character, Maria, who is from Nicaragua and has immigrated to the USA.

 Novel 7: Argentine, American, Jewish cultures with sentences/phrases in the Spanish, French, Italian, and German languages.
 Main character: Miranda Frondizi, who is Argentine and immigrates to the USA.
 Secondary main character is Ben Kurtz, who is Jewish American.